Deeper Insights into the Robustness of ViTs towards Common Corruptions: Conclusion

 \section{Conclusion}

-In this work, we provided deeper insights into ViTs' robustness towards common corruptions by walking through impact of CNN-like backbone design choices and transferability of CNN-based methods to ViTs.
-We also proposed novel conditional augmentation strategy consists of two techniques.
-With first one utilizing instance-dependent augmentation parameters to improve robustness, the second means predicted an ideal category of augmentations and improved performance on clean data.
+In this work, we provided deeper insights into the robustness of ViTs towards common corruptions by walking through impact of architectural designs and transferability of previous data augmentation methods to ViTs, among which we verified that ViTs benefit from overlapping patch embedding, convolutional feed-forward network and adversarial noise training.
+We also proposed a novel conditional augmentation strategy which utilizes instance-dependent augmentation parameters to further improve the robustness of ViTs.
 Comprehensive experiments were conducted and thorough investigations were delivered above.